Scthe/scthe.github.io/content/blog/2024-09-25-nanite-materials-notes/nanite-materials-notes.md

 For two-sided materials, HW rasterization requires PSO change from `CULL_BACKFACE` to `CULL_NONE`.
 For the SW raster, you can swap 2 vertex indices with each other to revert the winding if needed.

 For alpha masking, HW rasterization can sample the texture.
-SW rasterization requires barycentric coordinates, derivatives, and mipmap calculation.
+SW rasterization requires additional barycentric coordinates, derivatives, and mipmap calculation first.

 A unique combination of material properties and descriptors that affect rasterization is called a `raster bin`.
 Notice that the CPU, once again, will dispatch/draw indirect all possible combinations of raster bins.
 It does not know what has made through the GPU culling.
 If material exists in the scene we dispatch both HW and SW rasterizer for it.
-It might even happen that all the material's meshlets are processed by only one of them, rendering either HW or SW rasterizer jobless.
+It might even happen that all the material's meshlets are processed by only one technique, rendering either HW or SW rasterizer jobless.

 Meshlets might also contain triangles with different materials.